arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 WebApplication app = builder.Build();
 ```

-Then, the [created `HttpClient`](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) will be enhanced with HTTP correlation tracking.
-This means that the request will be altered to include the HTTP correlation information and the endpoint will be tracked as a [HTTP dependency telemetry](https://observability.arcus-azure.net/Features/writing-different-telemetry-types#measuring-http-dependencies).

 ### Receiving side
 To make sure the correlation is added to the HTTP response, following additions have to be made: